nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 reserved keyword.
 Many node class names in this library have a trailing `_` to avoid clashing with a keyword.

 As PHP is a large language there are approximately 140 different nodes.
-In order to make work with them easier they are grouped into three categories:
+In order to make working with them easier they are grouped into three categories:

  * `PhpParser\Node\Stmt`s are statement nodes, i.e. language constructs that do not return